Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 The main thing among others is cardiac arrest as a result of further malnutrition and a decrease in myocardial contractility.

-Factors affecting the value of the cardiac output
+Factors influencing the value of cardiac output

 Cardiac output depends on: